bitnami/containers/containers/airflow/README.md

 # Configuration

+## Load DAG files

+Custom DAG files can be mounted to `/opt/bitnami/airflow/dags`.

 ## Environment variables

 The Airflow instance can be customized by specifying environment variables on the first run.
 The following environment values are provided to customize Airflow: